Lecture Series

 - Masks are recommended but are not required

-Can’t get to campus for an in-person course?
+Can’t get to campus for an in-person lecture?
 No problem!
 Attend the course virtually instead.

 In-Person & Virtual Learning